imanj12/skibuddy-backend/README.md

 ## Environment Variables & Third-Party APIs

-Three environment variables will need to be configured before the app can work.
+Three environment variables will need to be configured in order to make the third-party APIs work and provide some of the core functionality of SkiBuddy.

 ### JWT